 Australia is a dynamic and progressive country in many aspects.
 However, it is still one whose laws are very rigid regarding marijuana possession and use.
 Though the plant is widely grown and used for recreational purposes, the penalties for dealing in it for whatever reason are massive.

-This puts families and individuals with medical conditions in dire need of the plant’s extractions and derivatives in a difficult situation.
+This puts families and individuals with medical conditions in need of the plant’s extractions and derivatives in a difficult situation.

 So Is Marijuana Legal in Australia?